daos-stack/daos/docs/admin/pool_operations.md

 #### Checkpoint threshold (checkpoint\_thresh)

 This property controls the percentage of WAL usage to automatically trigger a checkpoint.
-It is only relevant when the checkpoint policy is not "disabled".
+It is not relevant when the checkpoint policy is "disabled".
 The value is specified as a percentage in the range [10-75] with a default of 50.
 Values outside the range are automatically adjusted.